 A Brief History

-On October 14, 1586, Mary Queen of Scots went on trial for conspiracy against her cousin, Elizabeth I of England.
+On October 14, 1586, Mary Queen of Scots went on trial for conspiracy against her cousin, Queen Elizabeth I of England.
 Apparently Mary and her supporters saw Mary as the legitimate heir to the English throne, but of course, Liz saw differently!
 (No surprise there.)
 Mary ended up being executed for her machinations against Elizabeth, just as many other traitors have before and since.
-Here we list 7 of the most notorious traitors to end up executed.
+Here we list 7 of the most notorious traitors to end up executed or otherwise forced to die.
 (Note: There is no significance to the order as listed.)

 7. Mary Queen of Scots, 1587.